Rewind789/wanderer-obsidian-archive/content/notes/year9/science/chemistry/physchemchange.md

     - HX + MOH → MX + H2O (where X and M are elements)
 - Examples
     - Sulfuric acid is used to neutralise calcium hydroxide

+### Precipitation Reactions

+>[! notes] Steps
+>1.
+Write out the equation, and balance it
+>2.
+Split all (aq) substances into their ions as they split
+>3.
+Cancel out all (aq) substances of both side if they are the same
+>4.
+You end up with the net reaction